dbcli/pgcli/docs/pages/full_screen_apps.rst

 .. note::

-    Also remember that the ``examples`` directory of the prompt_toolkit application contains plenty of examples.
+    Also remember that the ``examples`` directory of the prompt_toolkit repository contains plenty of examples.
 Each example is supposed to explain one idea.
 So, this as well should help you get started.

     Don't hesitate to open a GitHub issue if you feel that a certain example is missing.